Back to Pets

 Choose the Right Crate Size

 The crate should be large enough for your puppy to stand up, turn around, and lie down comfortably, but not so large that they can eliminate in one corner and sleep in another.
 For growing puppies, consider a crate with a divider panel that can be adjusted as they grow.
+We break down sizing by breed inside our top products report.

 Introduce the Crate Gradually

 Never force your puppy into the crate.
 Instead, make it an inviting space by placing it in a common area where your family spends time.
 Leave the door open and let your puppy explore it naturally.
 Place treats, toys, and comfortable bedding inside to make it appealing.
+Use calm games like those in our mental stimulation guide to build positive associations.

 Establish a Feeding Schedule

 Regular feeding times help establish bathroom schedules.
 Feed your puppy 2-3 hours before bedtime to ensure they have time to digest and eliminate before being crated.
 Always take them outside immediately after meals and before bedtime.
+For portioning guidance, bookmark our 2025 dog food comparison.

 Creating a comfortable, safe, and appealing crate environment is essential for reducing whining and helping your puppy feel secure.
 Here's how to set up the ideal crate space: